Beverly Murphy MLA Scholarship for Underrepresented Students

 - The recipient may receive only one MLA scholarship in a given year.

-- Past recipients of the MLA Scholarship or the MLA Scholarship for Under-represented Students are not eligible to apply.
+- Past recipients of MLA Scholarships are not eligible to apply.

 - Membership in MLA is not required. (discounted student membership is available)